Physically Grounded 3D Generative Reconstruction under Hand Occlusion using Proprioception and Multi-Contact Touch: Method

 \section{Method}

-Given a single egocentric observation of a robot manipulating an object, our goal is to reconstruct the object's 3D geometry at metric scale and recover its appearance despite severe occlusions induced by the hand, as shown in \cref{fig:first_image}.
+Given a single egocentric observation of a robot manipulating an object, our goal is to reconstruct the object's 3D geometry at metric scale and recover its appearance despite severe occlusions induced by the hand, as shown in~\cref{fig:first_image}.
 For each observation we are given: (i) an RGB image $I \in \mathbb{R}^{H \times W \times 3}$, (ii) joint angles $q\in\mathbb{R}^N$ defining the robot kinematic chain (and thus the camera--hand relative pose), (iii) a hand mesh $\mesh_h$ obtained via forward kinematics, and (iv) fingertip tactile readings $u$.
 Our approach focuses on \textbf{physically grounded} structure inference in a generative model. \textbf{Stage A} predicts a coarse object shape as a continuous signed distance field (SDF), conditioning on visible RGB evidence and, during finetuning and inference, leveraging proprioception and touch to impose contact and non-interpenetration constraints.
-To obtain a final textured reconstruction, we optionally pass the Stage-A output to \textbf{Stage B}, a SLat-style refinement module (Structured LAtens introduced in~\cite{xiang2024structured}) adapted to remain consistent in terms of pose and occlusion with Stage A, or we pass the sampled voxelization to Sam3D \cite{sam3dteam2025sam3d3dfyimages} refinement stage. \cref{fig:architecture} shows the training procedure and the architecture of the Flow Transformer.\\ We next describe our dataset generation procedure (\cref{sec:data}), then detail Stage~A (\cref{subsec:stageA}), briefly describe Stage~B (\cref{subsec:stageB}), and finally outline the end-to-end inference pipeline (\cref{subsec:full_inference}).
+To obtain a final textured reconstruction, we optionally pass the Stage-A output to \textbf{Stage B}, a SLat-style refinement module (Structured LAtens introduced in~\cite{xiang2024structured}) adapted to preserve pose and occlusion consistency with Stage A, or we pass the sampled voxelization to Sam3D~\cite{sam3dteam2025sam3d3dfyimages} refinement stage (further discussion in Supp.
+Mat.).~\cref{fig:architecture} shows the training procedure and the architecture of the Flow Transformer.\\ We next describe our dataset generation procedure (\cref{sec:data}), then detail Stage~A (\cref{subsec:stageA}), briefly describe Stage~B (\cref{subsec:stageB}), and finally outline the end-to-end inference pipeline (\cref{subsec:full_inference}).
 Additional details can be found in the Supp.
 Mat.